NVIDIA/NeMo-Guardrails/docs/user_guides/advanced/embedding-search-providers.md

 # Embedding Search Providers

-NeMo Guardrails uses embedding search (a.k.a. vector databases) for implementing the [guardrails process](../../architecture/README.md#the-guardrails-process) and for the [knowledge base](../configuration-guide.md#knowledge-base-documents) functionality.
+NeMo Guardrails utilizes embedding search, also known as vector databases, for implementing the [guardrails process](../../architecture/README.md#the-guardrails-process) and for the [knowledge base](../configuration-guide.md#knowledge-base-documents) functionality.

+To enhance the efficiency of the embedding search process, NeMo Guardrails employs a caching mechanism for embeddings.
+This mechanism stores computed embeddings, thereby reducing the need for repeated computations and accelerating the search process.

 The default embedding search uses FastEmbed for computing the embeddings (the `all-MiniLM-L6-v2` model) and Annoy for performing the search.

-The default configuration is the following:
+The default configuration is as follows:

 ```yaml
 core: